Wintel: Dominance

 Although Microsoft is by far the dominant player in the Wintel partnership now, Intel's continuing influence should not be underestimated.
 Intel and Microsoft, once the closest of partners, have operated at an uneasy distance from one another since their first major dispute, which had to do with Intel's heavy investment in the 32-bit optimized Pentium Pro and Microsoft's delivery of an unexpectedly high proportion of 16-bit code in Windows 95.
 Both firms talk with one another's competitors from time to time, most notably with Microsoft's close relationship with AMD and the development of Windows XP Professional x64 Edition utilizing AMD-designed 64-bit extensions to the x86 architecture, and Intel's decision to sell its processors to Apple Inc.

 The Wintel platform is still the dominant desktop and laptop computer architecture.

-There have been opinions that Microsoft Windows by its natural software bloat has eaten up much of the "hardware progress" that Intel processors gave to the "Wintel platform" via Moore's law.
+During the 1990s, Intel CEO Andy Grove complained that Microsoft Windows and other software did not fully use Intel microprocessors' power.
+There have been opinions that Windows by its natural software bloat has eaten up much of the "hardware progress" that Intel processors gave to the "Wintel platform" via Moore's law, a phenomenon known as Andy and Bill's law.
 After the rise of smartphones and netbooks some media outlets have speculated predicting a possible end of Wintel dominance with more and more cheap devices employing other technologies.
 Intel is investing in Linux, and Microsoft ported Windows 8 to the ARM architecture with Windows RT.